 If approved, you'll normally receive your new card(s) within 7-10 business days from our receipt of your application.

-There’s no limit to the number of cards you can request.
-New applicants can request additional cardholders when submitting an application.
-Existing clients can request additional cardholders by signing in to Online Banking, going to the Information & Services tab for the account and selecting Add cardholder under Services.
+There's no limit to the number of cards you can request.
+Existing clients can request additional cardholders by signing in to Online Banking, going to the Information & Services tab for the account and selecting Add authorized user under Services.